 Elon Musk: Tesla, SpaceX

-Like Richard Branson, Elon Musk has skin in the game both on Earth and in space.
-One of the greatest innovators and risk-takers in corporate history, Musk advises both earthlings and E.T.s to make sure they know what the finish line looks like before they start a race.
+Like Richard Branson, Elon Musk has skin in the game both on Earth and in space — although in the ultimate act of one-upmanship, Branson, like Bezos, has actually been there.
+One of the greatest innovators and risk-takers in corporate history, Musk advises both earthlings and E.T.s to choose a finish line that’s worth reaching.

 The Chicago Tribune quotes him as saying: “Don’t just make your goal to ‘make a lot of money’ or ‘get promoted to X.’ Have a goal that’s both compelling and meaningful.
 Figure out how to make things better, or to do something significant.”